jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **We’re Going to Kill Them All**
 Royce’s supporting character has this Super Power.
 It allows him to move a wound from an enemy character (even an enemy Main Character) to an enemy Supporting Character.
 The characters must be different.
 The first character counts as being healed and the second character counts as being wounded.

+# The Runner
+Set: Crossover vol. 2
+The Runner is so fast he can actually attack during your Build Phase.
+This means you can recruit characters and equipment after the Runner attacks.

 # Sacred Ground
 Set: The Utopia Battles
 This Plot Twist lets a character pay any power symbol.
 You can generate a power symbol in the usual ways -- by turning a Location that makes a power symbol face down, or by discarding a Location that makes a power symbol.